aws-solutions/media-services-application-mapper/USAGE.md

 * Tools -- tools are extensions that provide some type of functionality.
 Custom tools can be built and added to MSAM, and invoked from this menu.

-## Channel Tiles
+## Tiles

-A channel tile represents all of the cloud resources that make up a broadcast or live streaming channel.
-A channel tile might include, for example, an AWS MediaLive input and channel, MediaPackage channel and endpoints, SPEKE keyserver, and CloudFront distribution.
-A cloud resource can be a member of more than one channel tile, such as an S3 bucket or CloudFront distribution.
-The alerts and alarms of a channel tile's resources are aggregated and communicated by visual indications on the tile.
+A tile represents all of the cloud resources that make up a broadcast or live streaming channel.
+A tile might include, for example, an AWS MediaLive input and channel, MediaPackage channel and endpoints, SPEKE keyserver, and CloudFront distribution.
+A cloud resource can be a member of more than one tile, such as an S3 bucket or CloudFront distribution.
+The alerts and alarms of a tile's resources are aggregated and communicated by visual indications on the tile.

 Tiles are sorted by the total number of alarms and alerts, and then by tile name.
 Diagram nodes are peridically updated to visually reflect the state of subscribed alarms and alerts.
 Channel tiles reflect the aggregate status of all diagram nodes associated with the tile.

 ### Creating a Tile

-A channel tile is created from the Global Model.
+A tile is created from the Global Model.

 1. Select one or more nodes on the diagram using any of the methods discussed above
-1. Select the Channels menu, Create New Channel Tile menu item
+2. Select the Channels menu, Create New Tile menu item
-1. Review the cloud resources previously selected
+3. Review the cloud resources previously selected
-1. Provide a name for the new tile and click the Save button
+4. Provide a name for the new tile and click the Save button

-The new tile will appear in the Channel Tile view.
+The new tile will appear in the Tile view.
 Tiles will automatically update every few seconds to show the latest status.

 ### Selecting a Tile